In this Tonal Talk, Jerome Snell shares his story of rebuilding strength with Tonal after recovering from cancer.

 Seven days later, Jerome went to see an oncologist for the first time and found out his cancer had metastasized.
 This meant he would go through a seven-week treatment plan, which consisted of daily radiation treatments from Monday to Friday and weekly chemotherapy treatments.
 “It was pretty horrendous.
 For me, the worst part wasn’t the chemo.
 It was the radiation.”

-During his treatment, Jerome went from 190lbs to 160lbs.
+During his treatment, Jerome went from 190 to 160 pounds.
 At 6″1, he was unrecognizable.
 His normal daily routine had also changed dramatically.
 “I’d move from the bed to the couch, and I was sleeping about 15 hours a day.
 I was on so many drugs.
 I had a fentanyl patch and a series of painkillers, and they kept the pain down and manageable, but the side effect was being exhausted all the time.”

 During these months of Jerome’s life, where he was losing body mass and going through treatment, he drew strength from his wife and family.
 “The real story of strength, in my opinion, is my wife.
 Her ability to run the family, keep our three and five-year-old daughters fed, in school, and clean.
 Then, deal with taking me to daily appointments and having her full wits about without the luxury of sleeping 12-16 hours a day.
 She just was amazing.”